BerniWittmann/cape-frontend/docs/components/ProcessInfoForm.md

 # ProcessInfoForm

-A Form to show and edit basic information about a process
+A Form to show and edit basic information about a process like tags, description or the name.
+Contains the Buttons to save and go back also.

 ## Props